Jeffrey R. MacDonald: Defendant's testimony

-When questioning MacDonald with regards to various discrepancies in his accounts of his movements, the injuries he sustained, and the positioning of his pajama jacket upon his body throughout the night of the murders with regards to the tearing and fiber evidence sourcing from the garment, Blackburn succeeded in highlighting several discrepancies in MacDonald's accounts by comparison to previous interview transcripts and his current claims, and the contradictions of this testimony with the forensic evidence.
+When questioning MacDonald in regard to various discrepancies in his accounts of his movements, the injuries he sustained, and the positioning of his pajama top upon his body throughout the night of the murders with regards to the tearing and fiber evidence sourcing from the garment, Blackburn succeeded in highlighting several discrepancies in MacDonald's accounts by comparison to previous interview transcripts and his current claims, and the contradictions of this testimony with the forensic evidence.
 In response, Segal repeatedly raised objections to this line of questioning, claiming the discrepancies were misleading.
 His objections were frequently overruled.

 Following a brief recess, Blackburn resumed his cross-examination.
 On this occasion, he illustrated instances of MacDonald adjusting his testimony regarding having moved his wife's body after learning fibers from his pajama top were found beneath her body.
 He then asked direct questions regarding the location of blood, fiber, and other physical evidence within his apartment which directly contradicted his accounts of his movements and those of members of his family.
 Blackburn frequently accompanied these questions with a hypothetical suggestion that "if the jury should find from the evidence"— forensic or circumstantial evidence which contradicted MacDonald's testimony—would he have any plausible explanation for these discrepancies.
 MacDonald did frequently attempt to rebuff this line of questioning, but was typically unable to offer any explanation for this evidence.